prinx/txtpay-php/README.md

 ## Contribute

-Star the repo :star:, fork to add new features to the package and submit via pull requests.
+Star :star: the repo, fork to add new features to the package and submit pull requests.

 ## License